 Head of ICT Portfolio at Avinor.

-Head of Terminal Operations at Birmingham International Airport
+Head of Capacity & Performance at Birmingham International Airport

 “We had very high expectations prior to the introduction of the system, and I am very happy to say that the outcome has proved very successful.
 The system has capabilities of further enhancements which will provide other long-term solutions in the future.”